Role Play

 Subject:

-Please note: Prior attendance in the “Governance School” or the “Advanced Director School” is not mandatory.
-However, we ask that participants possess a substantial level of knowledge on the subject.
+Prior attendance at the “Governance School” or “Advanced Director School” is not a prerequisite for enrollment.

 Capacity: